All Products

 Node specifications and pricing

-X-Engine Edition supports General-purpose and Dedicated specifications.
-For more information, see Specifications of compute nodes.
+X-Engine Edition supports the General-purpose and Dedicated specifications.
+For more information, see Compute node specifications of PolarDB for MySQL Enterprise Edition.

-For more information about billing rules for X-Engine Edition, see Billing rules of compute nodes.
+For more information about the pricing of X-Engine Edition, see Billing rules of pay-as-you-go compute nodes.